madpiano/2019-432/README.md

 3. Install the necessary R [software packages we'll use](https://github.com/THOMASELOVE/2019-432/blob/master/packages.md).

 - If you need additional installation instructions, we recommend using [Dr. Love's 431 instructions](https://github.com/THOMASELOVE/431-2018/tree/master/software), or [these Stat 545 instructions](https://stat545.com/block000_r-rstudio-install.html).
-- 432 is also supported by [DataCamp](https://www.datacamp.com), a terrific learning platform for data science.
-On 2018-08-30, I sent those of you who took 431 with me this Fall an invitation to join us in that community.
-Please do.

 ## Roster Check